mitchallen/microservice-core/README.md

     	service: service
     }

 ### Pass the Options to the microservice-core module:

+    require('@mitchallen/microservice-core')(options);

+Or if you want to export the returned value:

     module.exports = require('@mitchallen/microservice-core')(options);

+The value returned is a pointer to the express modules server.
+If you are familiar with express, it's the value returned by __app.listen__.
+You don't need to actually return anything.
+It was handy for me to use the __close__ method in the unit tests.

 * * *

 ### Heartbeat Example

-This example can be found in the examples/hearbeat folder in the git repo.
+This example can be found in the __examples / heartbeat__ folder in the git repo.

 #### Step 1: Create a project folder